Renovation and extension

 The old archive premises in the middle of the block have been transformed into a new brewery restaurant with fermentation tanks and copper wort pans visible behind the courtyard's new glass structures.
 The beautiful old bank hall in Brofeldt's house has been converted to a restaurant.

-Dromedary block, the expansion and renovation of Wuorio's business building, and the renovation of the office building K32 and Kluuvin galleria
+Dromedary block, Wuorio's business building, K32 office building and Kluuvin galleria

 Wuorio's Art Deco-style business house (Hermann Gesellius 1908) is renovated and expanded with an inner wing.
 All premises on the ground floor have been converted into open business premises.